Antiz96/arch-update/README.md

 *The colored output can be disabled with the `NoColor` option in the `arch-update.conf` configuration file.*
 *The list of pending updates can be displayed at anytime by running `arch-update -l` or `arch-update --list`.*
+*You can include AUR development packages updates by running `arch-update -d` or `arch-update --devel`.*
 *The versions changes in the packages listing can be hidden with the `NoVersion` option in the `arch-update.conf` configuration file.*
 *See the [arch-update.conf documentation chapter](#arch-update-configuration-file) for more details.*